How much do you know about Portuguese food?

 As you can see below, the cachorrinho is sliced into bite-sized pieces for easy eating.
 It’s delicious and goes amazingly well with ice-cold Portuguese beer.

-The prego was one of my favorite dishes in Portugal.
-It’s a type of Portuguese sandwich made with grilled beef brushed with a garlicky marinade and served in a crusty papa seco or Portuguese bread roll.
+Prego is one of my favorite Portuguese dishes.
+It’s a type of Portuguese sandwich made with grilled beef brushed with a garlicky marinade and served in a crusty papo seco or Portuguese bread roll.

-Depending on the restaurant, prego can be topped with additional ingredients but for me, the traditional version made with just grilled beef and garlic marinade is the best.
-It’s absolutely delicious.
+Depending on the restaurant, prego can be topped with additional ingredients but the traditional version made with just grilled beef and garlic marinade is the best.
+It’s absolutely delicious and in my opinion, one of the best things you can eat in Portugal.

 Interestingly, prego in Portuguese means “nail”.
 It’s in reference to how garlic flavor is hammered into the beef.
 Chopped garlic is placed on top of the beef and “nailed” into the meat using a tenderizing mallet.